mroman-ibs/FuzzyResampling/README.md

         to “smooth” the output fuzzy value (see (Romaniuk and Hryniewicz 2019)).

+-   Random generation of the initial samples:

+    -   *GeneratorNU* - generation of the initial sample using the normal and uniform distributions (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)),
+    -   *GeneratorNExpUU* - generation of the initial sample using the normal, exponential and uniform distributions (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)).

 -   Applications of the bootstrapped samples:

     -   *OneSampleCTest* - estimation of the p-value of the one-sample